-\begin{example}Let us give also an example of a symmetric resolution involving a non-easy bundle.
-Let $\mathcal T$ be such that its dual $\mathcal T^{\vee}$ admits a resolution Then $\mathrm{Sym}^2 T$ has 21 sections and a general such section provides an exact sequence: $0\to \mathcal{T}\to \mathcal{T}^{\vee}\to \cc\to 0,$ for some $\cc$ representing a half-period of a smooth discriminant curve $C$.
+\begin{example}Let us also give an example of a symmetric resolution involving a bundle $\mathcal T$ that does not satisfy the assumptions of Corollary \ref{resolution easy bundles}.
+Let $\mathcal T$ be such that its dual $\mathcal T^{\vee}$ admits the following resolution: Then $\mathrm{Sym}^2 T$ has $21$ sections and a general such section gives an exact sequence $0\to \mathcal{T}\to \mathcal{T}^{\vee}\to \cc\to 0$ for some $\cc$ representing a half-period of a smooth discriminant curve $C$.
 The corresponding quadric fibration gives a fourfold which is birational to some special Verra fourfold.
-The family of such obtained fourfolds is of dimension $21-9=12.$ The elements of this family are described as complete intersections of type $(1,2),(1,1),(2,0)$ in $\mathbb{P}^5\times \mathbb{P}^2$ \end{example}
+The family of such fourfolds has dimension $21-9=12.$ The elements of this family are described as complete intersections of three divisors of respective bi-degrees $(1,2)$, $(1,1)$, $(2,0)$ in $\mathbb{P}^5\times \mathbb{P}^2$. \end{example}